 Edible marijuana products that are eaten have a number of key differences from marijuana that is inhaled by smoking.
 When ingested marijuana enters the digestive system and is processed differently than marijuana that enters the lungs by smoking it.
 Edible marijuana can take up to two hours to take effect and commonly produces a much stronger and longer-lasting effect.

 While recreational marijuana that is meant to be smoked is sold by weight, edible products are sold by the amount of THC in the product.
 In Colorado, consumers can purchase edible products in packages or servings that include no more than a total of 100 milligrams of active THC.
 The suggested serving size however is 10 milligrams of THC.
 Keep in mind that the intoxication effects vary from person to person, and the effects of the intoxication may be different for each.
-The effect of the dose depends on many factors including height, weight, tolerance, previous usage, current state of well-being, and health issues.
-It is highly recommended to only ingest the recommended amount of 10 mg and waiting 2 hours before eating anymore.
+The effect of the dose depends on many factors including height, weight, tolerance, previous usage, the current state of well-being, and health issues.
+It is highly recommended to only ingest the recommended amount of 10 mg and waiting 2 hours before eating any more.
+Those taking weed for medical purposes say for, period cramps or headaches should consult a professional to learn more about administering it.
+However, does weed help headaches?
+Some are still skeptical about its effects.
+It is found that the results vary according to each person.
+For some, higher doses of THC reduced headache, but for others, they respond well to CBD than THC.

 Some quality education is happening at dispensaries.
 More often than not you will find a professional, open, and educational environment.
 We spoke with Alpenglow Botanicals in Breckenridge.
 We were curious if their staff and most staff at Dispensaries go through any state mandated training?
 “The state does not require any specific training however the state does require all recreational and medical dispensaries to perform background checks on potential employees.
 Training is up to the individual shops”.
 The store does inform their customers about Colorado’s states Marijuana laws.